Regulus343/Nxs/readme.md

 **"Q": Show QR Code**

 To show the QR code of the currently unlocked account, you may press the `Q` key.

+**"N": Toggle Navigation Menu**

+To slide the navigation menu larger or smaller, you may press the `N` key (as an alternative to clicking the right edge of the pages navigation menu).
+There is a short format that just shows the icons of the pages and a wider format that includes the name of the page as well.

 <a name="unlocking-account"></a>
 ## Automatically Unlocking an Account on Startup